physalis123/docs.codefresh.io/_docs/pipelines/variables.md

 #### Step 2: Add variables
-Add variables, by defining them manually as key-value pairs, copying them as text, or importing them from files.
+Add variables by defining them manually as key-value pairs, copying them as text, or importing them from files.

 * Empty variables
   When adding variables, manually or through import, you can add/include empty variables by only adding the key for the variable without a value, to be dynamically or manually populated.